hyrackus/myzshrc/README.md

 - _jq_: it allows to open json files directly from the shell.
 ### API and websites
 To access the location, we call to [_tools.keycdn.com_](https://tools.keycdn.com), if you want to use another tool you can change that.
-You'll need to make an account on [_openweathermap_](http://openweathermap.com) to have the api key you'll be able to use in the zshrc file.
+You'll need to make an account on [_openweathermap_](http://openweathermap.com) to have the api key you'll be able to use in the _weather-v2.0.sh_ file.

 ## File description and what you might want to modify
 ### zshrc